 The Canon EOS-1D X and the Nikon D1 are two professional cameras that were revealed to the public, respectively, in October 2011 and June 1999.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (D1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 2.6 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 2.6 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X vs Nikon D1

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Nikon D1.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D1 is notably smaller (10 percent) than the Canon 1D X. Moreover, the D1 is markedly lighter (29 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.